Pharma

 5. Post-marketing

-Europe, United States, China, Latin America
+Europe, China, Latin America

 Treatment of Cushing's syndrome